Dear Mr. Electrician: Tell me how to ground an outlet.

-There are some types of BX cables that have an equipment grounding conductor wire inside in addition to the grounding armor.
+Some BX cables have an equipment grounding conductor wire inside in addition to the grounding armor.
 Hospital BX cable is a green armored cable with an insulated grounding conductor inside.
-It is used primarily in hospital electrical circuits which require more than one ground path.
+It is used primarily in hospital electrical circuits, which require more than one ground path.

 The cable on the left above does not have an effective ground path.
 The BX connector is loose and the BX cable is pulled out of the connector.
 The grounding pigtail connected to the electrical box can go under the green screw on an outlet or switch.

 The internal metal bonding strip from the BX cable is pulled over the anti-short bushing and wrapped tightly around the armor to keep the anti-short bushing in place while it is inserted into the BX connector.

 The internal lightweight metal bonding wire inside of BX cable is not an equipment grounding conductor.
 It is only to maintain grounding continuity inside of the BX.
 There is no need to connect the internal bonding wire to any grounding conductors or terminal screws.

-If you look closely you can see the little red tail from the anti-short bushing sticking out through the grounding bushing.
-This makes it easy for the electrical inspector to see that the installation is in compliance with the electrical code.
+If you look closely, you can see the little red tail from the anti-short bushing sticking out through the grounding bushing.
+This makes it easy for the electrical inspector to see that the installation complies with the electrical code.

 Anti-Short Bushings are used for all BX and MC cables and also for Flexible Metal Conduit to protect the wire insulation from getting nicked and causing a short circuit.
 I have personally seen a few instances where an anti-short bushing was not used and it resulted in a short circuit to the metal armor.

 As with BX and MC, the connectors, couplings, and other fittings for metal electrical conduits must be wrench tight when installed to maintain an effective ground path.
 Fittings such as the conduit angle compression connector above must have its locknut wrench tight into the electrical box as well as the compression ring on the conduit.
 The pigtail on the metal box gets connected directly to the electrical outlet.